Documents That Define American Governance

 The Declaration of Independence establishes why the system exists.
 The United States Constitution defines how the system operates.
 The Bill of Rights specifies what the system is prohibited from doing.

-Understood in sequence, not in isolation, these three documents stop being historical artifacts and become something far more useful: a working framework for evaluating how power is exercised today.
+Understood in sequence, these three documents stop being historical artifacts and become something far more useful: a working framework for evaluating how power is exercised today.

 This is how they fit together.